stargazer360/108061109-EE6470-HW3/README.md

  - `$ make`
  - `$ make run`

-Alter the EXE_LANTENCY in `$ BlurFilter.h` corresponding to lantency per pixel in previous simulation to get simulation time in TLME model with time annotation
+Alter the EXE_LANTENCY in `$ BlurFilter.h` corresponding to lantency per pixel in previous simulation to get simulation time in TLME model with time annotation.